-Anesthesiology at Summit Health is staffed with skilled, experienced, board-certified anesthesiologists.
-Our physicians and staff ensure your safety and comfort when you have a procedure in the Ambulatory Surgery Center.
-Experts in state-of-the-art general anesthesia, local anesthesia, local anesthesia with sedation, and regional anesthesia options, our anesthesiologists provide the highest standard of care.
+Anesthesiology at Summit Health is staffed with skilled, experienced, board-certified physician anesthesiologists and nurse anesthetists.
+Our anesthesiologists and nurse anesthetists ensure your safety and comfort when you have a procedure in the Ambulatory Surgery Center.
+Experts in state-of-the-art general anesthesia, local anesthesia, local anesthesia with sedation, and regional anesthesia options, our anesthesiologists and nurse anesthetists provide the highest standard of care in a client-centered care team approach.

-With immediate electronic access to your medical records, your anesthesiologist can easily review your medical history and overall health.
-He or she will then partner with the lead physician and medical team who will perform your procedure.
-Together, your doctors will decide the type of anesthesia that is best for you.
+With immediate electronic access to your medical records, your anesthesia team can easily review your medical history and overall health.
+They will then partner with the lead surgeon and medical team who will perform your procedure.
+Together, your team will decide the type of anesthesia that is best for you.

 An anesthesiologist is a physician who administers medication (anesthesia) that makes you sleep during a surgical procedure.
 The purpose of anesthesia is to keep you from feeling pain during your surgery or procedure.